Overview

 • Mindfulness4 and stress-reducing practices: Engaging in mindfulness meditation, yoga, or other relaxation practices may reduce stress and improve sleep.

-Individuals with unspecified insomnia disorder can work closely with healthcare professionals to develop a comprehensive and personalized treatment plan.
+Individuals with this condition can work closely with healthcare professionals to develop a comprehensive and personalized treatment plan.
 Regular follow-up appointments are often necessary to monitor progress and adjust the treatment plan.

 Resources

-Therapy, particularly cognitive-behavioral therapy for Insomnia, is often a highly effective treatment for unspecified insomnia disorder.
+Therapy, particularly cognitive-behavioral therapy for insomnia, is often a highly effective treatment for this condition.
 CBT-I is a structured program that helps individuals identify and replace thoughts and behaviors that cause or worsen sleep problems with habits that promote sound sleep.

 Unlike sleeping pills, CBT-I helps individuals overcome the underlying causes of their sleep problems.
 For those interested in exploring therapy options from the comfort of their own home, online platforms like BetterHelp offer a way to connect with licensed therapists from home via phone, video, or live chat sessions.